Doublevil/JmdictFurigana/README.md

 **Note:** In this example, the expression "大人" uses a special reading: "おとな".
 This reading cannot be cut in お and とな or おと and な.
 This is why the "おとな" furigana applies to the whole expression.

 ### How to use the plain text format
-Please note that this format is historical.
-It's probably a better idea to use the json files instead.
+This format is historical but will keep being supported, because it is compact.
+You might want to use the json files instead, as they are probably easier to parse.

 There are two files you can use:
 - **JmdictFurigana.txt** provides furigana for the EDICT (or JMDict) dictionary file entries.